Asra72/RLCD/README.md

 Just open a terminal and run.

 ## Next steps
-I plan to connect this toy environment to a real solver or optimization problem, so the reward signal will come from actual algorithm performance instead of random values.
+I plan to connect this toy environment to a real solver or optimization problem, so the reward will come from actual algorithm performance instead of random values.